kwebio/kweb-docs/state.rst

    val counter = KVar(0)

-We create a counter of type *KVar<Int>* initialized with the value 0.
+Here we create a counter of type *KVar<Int>* initialized with the value 0.

-We can read and modify the value of a KVar:
+We can also read and modify the value of a KVar:

 .. code-block:: kotlin